 Science is an important focus for the STC.
 That’s why we actively collect independent research and studies from third-party organizations about synthetic turf and its system components under the following topics: Player Performance & Risk of Injury; Environmental & Health Risk of Synthetic Turf with Crumb Rubber Infill; Heat; Staph & MRSA

 We all know how organizations like the Synthetic Turf Council work, start an organization and then get companies and people who have a vested interest in the industry to pay a membership fee.
 It’s like lobbying without going to Washington.
-The self appointed voice of the industry who provides a depository of cutting edge “scientific studies” so everyone can feel good about the industry.
+The self-appointed voice of the industry who provides a depository of cutting edge “scientific studies” so everyone can feel good about the industry.
 The manufacturer of equipment I sell is a member of the STC because not to be a member means lack of exposure.
-The UVC turf equipment I promote that kills Staph and MRSA has been laughed at by the STC as pointless, turf manufacturers have tried to say the warranty of the turf will be voided if the equipment is used.
+The UVC turf equipment I promote and is effective in killing Staph and MRSA has been laughed at by the STC as pointless.
+Turf manufacturers have tried to say the warranty of the turf will be voided if the equipment is used.

 Background, whenever the topic of artificial turf and infections of Staph and MRSA are brought up the first “scientific study” that is referenced is research done by Andrew S. McNitt, PH.D.
 SOIL SCIENCE, Penn State University.
 Dr. McNitt could be classified as the foremost expert in the field and has provided tremendous research.
 I have no issue with Dr. McNitt or his research but my issue is how his research is being used to discredit health concerns by turf manufacturers and the Synthetic Turf Council.
 It’s all about interpretation.